 We sell our solutions through our direct sales force.
 Our direct sales force leverages our relationships with technology vendors such as SAP and NetSuite, professional services firms such as Deloitte, Ernst & Young, and KPMG and business process outsourcers such as Cognizant, Genpact and IBM, to influence and drive customer growth.
-In particular, we offer our customers an integrated SAP-endorsed business solution in connection with our relationship with SAP.
-We also utilize a reseller channel that includes software vendors throughout the world and offer training in our solutions so that our reach is further extended.
+In particular, our solution integrates with SAP's ERP solutions.
+In the fourth quarter of 2018, SAP became part of the reseller channel that we use in the ordinary course of business.
+SAP has the ability to resell our solutions, as an SAP solution-extension ("SolEx"), for which we receive a percentage of the revenues.